 In 1978 Jeni Slater found a female cat and her kittens near Watamu in Kenya.
-A male and a female were hand raised by Jeni who later bred the pair.
+Jeni hand raised a male and female, who were later mated.

 A friend of Jenni’s, Gloria Moeldrop who was visiting from Denmark took two cats by the name of Jeni and Mzuri home to breed.
 To strengthen the gene pool, it was necessary to import more cats from Kenya later on.